SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 Output files
 ^^^^^^^^^^^^

-After the calculation, following output files are created in the directory ``'result'``,
+After the calculation, following output files are created in the directory ``result``,

 +-------------------------------------+-----------------------------------+
 | file name                           | description                       |